Things to do in Fez, Morocco

-Picture bellow, show a Royal Palace gate :
+Picture bellow, show Fes Royal Palace gate :

 Bab Bou jeloud

 Located inside the medina, in Bab Bou jeloud district entry, you find an immense decorated door of 1913.
 Also, visitors can go to the dar Batah museum, gathering the Arts and traditions of the city.
 The latter took place in the palace of the same name and erected during the 19th century.

 In the middle of the 14th century, the Marinid dynasty built the Koranic School Bou Inania with an architecture full of various ornaments.
 Finally, you can stroll along Talaa Kebira Avenue, one of the longest in Fez city, dotted with shopping.

 NB: Bab in Arabic means a door/gate.

 Apart from being a truly spiritual and cultural heart of Morocco, Fez city is known for leather.
 To access tanners souk, Chouara district, you take the Mechatine street which will take you a little away from the center of the Medina.
 The tanneries of Fez like those of Marrakech, have not changed since the medieval time of Morocco.
-When you access this area with a strong smells, you will immediately find yourself in the heart of the craft by discovering skins transported by donkeys to dry in the sun and a series of multicolored ponds.
+When you access this area with strong smells, you will immediately find yourself in the heart of the craft by discovering skins transported by donkeys to dry in the sun and a series of multicolored ponds.

 In the tannery district, most leatherworkers have a terrace allowing them to observe the wells made of dried earthenware and tiles where they make the tanning and the tapestry of the skins.
 Tannery district is like a show of sunny colors.
-While visiting this area, you will discover the process of making babouches, bags, wallet and other Moroccan picturesque souvenirs made thanks to the old know-how of a craftsmen.
+While visiting this area, you will discover the process of making babouches, bags, wallets, and other Moroccan picturesque souvenirs made thanks to the old know-how of craftsmen.